Beliavsky/Fortran-code-on-GitHub/README.md

 [Solid state Task Constructor (SsTC)](https://github.com/irukoa/SsTC): high-perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions, by Álvaro R. Puente-Uriona.
 [SsTC_driver](https://github.com/irukoa/SsTC_driver) is a backend for SsTC.

+[SOURCES4D](https://github.com/lanl/SOURCES4D): code for computing neutron source rates and spectra from spontaneous fission (including delayed neutrons) and (alpha,n) reactions in homogeneous materials and (alpha,n) reactions in single-interface and two-interface geometries, by W. B. Wilson et al.

 [SPECTRA-PKA](https://github.com/fispact/SPECTRA-PKA): calculates the expected primary knock-on atom (PKA) spectra for a given target nuclide under neutron or charged particle irradiation, by Mark Gilbert and Michael Fleming.
 NJOY-processed recoil matrices must be provided as the input nuclear data for each nuclide and reaction channel of interest.

 [Spherical-Coordinate Implicit Derivatives time-dependent Schroedinger equation (SCID-TDSE)](https://github.com/MBI-Theory/scid-tdse): numerical solution of TDSE for a one-electron atom subject to a laser field, by Serguei Patchkovskii.
 TDSE is solved in spherical coordinates, with the laser field treated in the velocity-gauge dipole approximation.